Small Angle Scattering (SAXS)

 Dawn, with these tools, can be downloaded from www.dawnsci.org.
 The latest release of Dawn, includes an extensive set of data reduction tools for SAXS data.
 A detailed description of these tools can be found in the recent paper by Pauw et al. A paper concerning the processing perspective available in Dawn has been published recently and has been highlighted on the Diamond website.

 New to SAXS?

 - The Beginners Guide to SAXS provides useful information on what is possible, helpful hints and tips for experiments and some basic background on our beamlines, I22 and B21.
+It now includes links to the lectures from our recent Basic SAS Training School.
 The Beginners guide also includes a useful reference book list for Small Angle Scattering.

 - A nice introduction to the technique was been printed in the 2015 issue of our "Inside Diamond" Magazine.
 You can find it on pages 20-21 of the magazine.